How about growing edible indoor plants at home? That way, you’re doubly sure of its origin, without having to fret over unreliable food labels.

 A household staple worldwide, cilantro, or coriander is full of Vitamin A and possesses antifungal properties.
 Whether used for dressing salads, tossed into rice dishes, or simply used as a garnish, cilantro adds flavor to just about anything.

 Keep your cilantro plant in partial sunlight.
 Water it daily.
+See our complete guide on growing cilantro here for more info.

 A spicy superfood, ginger greatly helps calm nausea and reduce inflammation.
 Boasting a distinct aroma, ginger adds great flavor to teas, stews, stir-fries, and curries.